German Medical Journal

 The German Medical Journal is an independent English-language magazine from Germany for an international medical community.
 With its digital edition and its bilingualism (Arabic–English and Russian–English), the magazine has a broad international circulation.
 The German Medical Journal is published by Bennad Ltd.

 The magazine keeps readers up to date about the status of medicine; it presents innovations from diagnostics and therapy and lets selected specialists from the various medical fields have their say.
 The featured editorials are written by renowned specialists.
-The Advisory Board of the German Medical Journal consists of German University professors.
+The Advisory Board of the German Medical Journal consists of German university professors.

 The German Medical Journal was established as an Arabic-English printed magazine.
-The first issue has been published in January 2007.
-In 2008, the Bennad Ltd. founded the German Medical Online Portal.
-In 2009, the publishing house launched the German Medical Journal Digital Edition.
-Since 2010, it is published in Russian-English too.
-The magazine is financed by adverts and completely independent.
-The German Medical Journal is addressed mainly to physicians of the different disciplines.
-All issues are available online.
+The first issue was published in January 2007.
+In 2009, the publishing house launched a digital edition.
+Since 2010, the journal has been published in Russian-English too.
+The magazine is financed by advertising and is completely independent.
+The German Medical Journal is aimed at physicians of all different disciplines.